sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 You can pass the information in your request header, your request body, and your request's query parameters, which display in the request URL.

-Here is an example request to generate an `access_token` using Client Credentials.

 ```bash
 curl -X POST \
  'https://{tenant}.api.identitynow.com/oauth/token?grant_type=client_credentials&client_id={client_id}&client_secret={client_secret}' \